realkarych/postamt/DOCS.md

 Our advise: managing locales is a very tedious and inconvenient process, so we use https://poedit.net/ to create translations faster.

 ## Run, Test & Deployment
-We use Docker to organize testing and deploying environments.
+We use Docker and docker-compose to organize testing and deploying environments.
 Project runs in two Docker containers:

 1) Bot
 2) PostgreSQL